Use our online directory to find a mesothelioma specialist near you.

 - What are some support resources I can take advantage of?

 As you move along after your first appointment and treatment, keep track of any other questions that arise from yourself and your loved ones.
+For example, if in your mesothelioma research you find information on how heated chemotherapy or cardiothoracic surgery improved survival for many patients, you can ask your doctor if that’s an option for you or if there are similar treatments available for your case.
 It’s important to continue to communicate with your doctor about any questions or concerns you might have throughout the journey, so you can be as informed as possible and an active participant in your own care.

 What to Expect at Your First Appointment